tibistanescu/Git-Commands/index.md

 ```
 git commit -m "First commit"
 ```
 Commits the tracked changes and prepares them to be pushed to a remote repository.
-To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.
+To remove this first commit, use 'git update-ref -d HEAD'.

 7. From the top of your GitHub repository's Quick Setup page, copy the remote repository URL.